Tag Archives: Martin Scorsese

 The Irishman (2019), Robert De Niro, Netflix

 Pacino as the incredibly stubborn Hoffa and Stephen Graham as the equally stubborn Tony Pro are two of my favourites, and their scenes together are among the very best.
 However, the most memorable performance and my overall favourite thing about The Irishman is De Niro’s turn as Frank.
 I particularly appreciated the moments Frank didn’t have to speak for the audience to grasp a fair amount of the depth of his experience.
-So impactful were these quiet moments that I can’t hide my disappointed that De Niro didn’t get an acting Academy Award nomination.
+So impactful were these quiet moments that I can’t hide my disappointment when I learned that De Niro didn’t get an acting Academy Award nomination.

 I like how Scorsese’s film provides a kind of ‘inside look’ at the life of a mob hitman.
 The daily realities, the impact on family and the weight of loyalty.
 Still, a part of me wonders how different The Irishman would be had Scorsese taken the mini-series or multiple part feature film route instead of squeezing so much into one feature.
 I wonder.